On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Results

 \subsection{Freezing or Regularizing Model Weights}

-As discussed in Section \ref{sec:debias}, the downstream classification training can vary based on different levels of weight freezing for the transferred encoder.
-Intuitively, freezing the weights of the encoder may help to retain information from the bias mitigation in the bias mitigation stage, further reducing bias in the target domain.
-However, we show a counter-intuitive result: freezing or discouraging weight changes typically does not contribute to downstream bias mitigation (while also decreasing the in-domain classification performance).
-Table~\ref{tab:frz_lsp} shows the results when we keep the weights frozen (Freeze), regularized from changing ($\ell^2$-sp), or unregularized at fine-tuning (fine-tune).
+In the experiments above, we have shown that the effect of mitigating bias is partially preserved with simple fine-tuning.
+Next, we study whether freezing the encoders or discouraging their weight changes improves bias mitigation in the target domain, as they intuitively try to retain effect of bias mitigation.
+However, we find a counter-intuitive result: these approaches typically do not achieve reduced downstream bias, and in fact reduce in-domain classification performance.
+Table~\ref{tab:frz_lsp} shows the results when we keep the weights frozen (Freeze), discouraging weights from changing with $\ell^2$-sp regularizer~\citep[][details in appendix]{Li2018ExplicitIB}, or standard fine-tuning (fine-tune).
 In Stf. $\to$ GHC, freezing the weights contributed to reducing the bias, while $\ell^2$-sp failed to help.
-We applied other values of regularization strength $\beta$ but did not observe any improvements in the results.
 In GHC $\to$ Stf and FDCL $\to$ DWMW, freezing the weights and $\ell^2$-sp both increased the bias.
-A possible reason is that by freezing the encoder, we restrict data representation to static values learned from the source model; this reduces the classifier head to a simple linear model that can only rely on numeric clues in the input that may spuriously correlate with the labels.
+A possible reason is that by freezing the encoder, we reduce its expressive power.
+As a result, the encoder is prone to capture simple but spurious correlations.